MystenLabs/walrus-docs/docs/walrus-sites/tutorial-publish.md

 For simplicity, we will start by publishing the most frugal of the sites, the `walrus-snake` game.

-First, clone the repository of examples:
+First, clone the repository of the examples:

 ``` sh
 git clone https://github.com/MystenLabs/example-walrus-sites.git && cd walrus-snake/